Hüsker Dü: Formation and early years (1979–1980)

-The members of Hüsker Dü first performed together when Grant Hart, Bob Mould, Greg Norton, and keyboardist Charlie Pine began playing in 1979 in a band called Buddy and the Returnables.
-At the time, Mould was a freshman at Macalester College and frequented Cheapo Records, a Saint Paul record store where Hart was a sales clerk.
+The members of Hüsker Dü first met in the fall of 1978.
+At the time, Mould was a freshman at Macalester College in Saint Paul and frequented nearby Cheapo Records, a Saint Paul record store where Hart was a sales clerk.
 Hart and Norton had originally met while applying for the same job, which Norton eventually got.
-Hart and Mould bonded over a shared love of the Ramones, and soon after they enlisted Norton and Pine to form a band.
-They began gigging, playing mostly cover songs, some classic rock, and frequent Ramones tunes.
+Hart and Mould bonded over a shared love of the Ramones.
+According to an interview with Mould by Terry Katzman in City Pages in 1980, Mould, Hart and Norton first met in person at a concert featuring the Ramones and Foreigner, and quickly became friends.
+Soon after, they enlisted Mould and keyboardist Charlie Pine to form a band.
+They began gigging, playing mostly cover songs, some classic rock, and punk rock such as the Ramones and Johnny Thunders.
 Unbeknownst to Pine, the remaining band members disliked the sound of the band with Pine's keyboards and began practicing without him, writing a few originals.

-The new name originated during a rehearsal of the Talking Heads's "Psycho Killer."
-Unable to recall the French portions sung in the original (e.g., Qu'est-ce que c'est?), they instead started shouting any foreign-language words they could remember, including the title of the popular 1970s memory board game Hūsker Dū? (the phrase without diacritics meaning "do you remember?" in Danish and Norwegian).
+The new name originated during a rehearsal of the Talking Heads's "Psycho Killer".
+Unable to recall the French portions sung in the original (e.g., Qu'est-ce que c'est?), they instead started shouting any foreign-language words they could remember, including the title of the popular 1950s memory board game Hūsker Dū? (the phrase without diacritics meaning "do you remember?" in Danish and Norwegian).
 The name stuck, and they added heavy metal umlauts to it.
-Mould said that they liked the somewhat mysterious qualities of the name and that it set them apart from other hardcore punk groups with names like "Social Red Youth Dynasty Brigade Distortion."
+Mould said that they liked the somewhat mysterious qualities of the name and that it set them apart from other hardcore punk groups with names like "Social Red Youth Dynasty Brigade Distortion".
 Mould also said that, while Hüsker Dü enjoyed hardcore punk in general, they never thought of themselves as exclusively a hardcore group and that their name was an attempt to avoid being pigeonholed as such.

-Hart, Mould, and Norton fired Pine during their first official performance on March 30, 1979, and continued as a trio under the new name.
-Mould has written that he considers the band's first "real gig" to have been May 17, 1980, at the renowned punk club Jay's Longhorn Bar.
+The band played their first gig on March 30, 1979, at Ron's Randolph Inn in St. Paul, a bar near the Macalester campus.
+Hart, Mould, and Norton fired Pine during their third performance on April 20, 1979, and continued as a trio.
+That summer, the band played their first gigs at Jay's Longhorn Bar, the center of the Minneapolis punk scene.
+Recordings of these shows would eventually be released on the Tonite Longhorn LP in 2023.

-By 1980, the band was performing regularly in Minneapolis, and their music evolved into a fast, ferocious, primal sound, making them one of the original hardcore punk bands of the Midwest.
+By 1980, the band was performing regularly in Minneapolis-St. Paul, and their music evolved into a fast, ferocious, primal sound, making them one of the original hardcore punk bands of the Midwest.
 Through heavy touring, they soon caught the attention of punk trailblazers including Black Flag and Dead Kennedys' Jello Biafra, who helped introduce Hüsker Dü to new fans.
 Black Flag guitarist/songwriter Greg Ginn later signed the band to his label, SST Records.

 Early releases (1981–1983)

-The band started releasing singles on Terry Katzman's Reflex Records in 1981.
-Their first two albums, Land Speed Record and Everything Falls Apart, brought much critical praise.
-Regular touring brought them to the attention of the Minutemen, who released their debut and the "In a Free Land" single on their label, New Alliance Records.
-This, in turn, led to the band signing with SST Records.